 Doctor Who and Science.
 Essays on Ideas, Identities … by M. K. Harmes and L. A. Orthia (eds.)
 (2021)

-No other TV series can boast with presenting the most exciting, thrilling and colorful adventures for decades and also featuring the most unusual protagonist, namely the Doctor(s), aka the Time Lord in the English TV program Doctor Who.
+No other TV series can boast of presenting the most exciting, thrilling and colorful adventures for decades and also featuring the most unusual protagonist, namely the Doctor(s), aka the Time Lord in the English TV program Doctor Who.
 It was first launched in 1963 by BBC One and, with some interruptions, is still running today. […]

 All or Nothing: The Authorised Story of Steve Marriott: by Simon Spence (2021)